coordinationdesk/auxiliary-data-gathering-reprocessing/website/collections/_tutorials/authentication_token.md

 ---
 title: 'How to get authentication token to use with API'
 order: 1
-prerequires: [ ["Having an account","https://auxiliary.copernicus.eu/rdb.svc"], ["Having POSTMAN installed","https://learning.postman.com/docs/getting-started/installation-and-updates/"], ["Knowing POSTMAN","https://learning.postman.com/docs/getting-started/introduction/"] ]
+prerequires: [ ["Having an account","https://{{site.url}}rdb.svc"], ["Having POSTMAN installed","https://learning.postman.com/docs/getting-started/installation-and-updates/"], ["Knowing POSTMAN","https://learning.postman.com/docs/getting-started/introduction/"] ]
+image: "1_accesstoken.png"
 ---
 #### Access Token

-To get the AUXIP API token for a client, an HTTP POST request should be sent to the following Token resource: [https://auxiliary.copernicus.eu/auth/realms/reprocessing-preparation/protocol/openid-connect/token](https://auxiliary.copernicus.eu/auth/realms/reprocessing-preparation/protocol/openid-connect/token)
+To get the AUXIP API token for a client, an HTTP POST request should be sent to the following Token resource: [{{site.url}}/auth/realms/reprocessing-preparation/protocol/openid-connect/token]({{site.url}}/auth/realms/reprocessing-preparation/protocol/openid-connect/token)

 In the post body, username and password are specified in JSON format, and the response body contains a token key with an actual API Token as the value.
 The token should be used in an HTTP Authorization header while communicating with the AUXIP service.